yegor256/blog/_drafts/_sex.md

 which lead to some negative reaction on Twitter.
 I believe I owe my readers an explanation.
 Some of them already got confused and came to me with the question: "If you're so much against slavery, where is this male chauvinism coming from?"
 Let me explain what's going on.
-Indeed, I am a big fan of freedom, but recent hysteria around gender equality is not helping us to become more free.
+Indeed I am a big fan of freedom, but recent hysteria around gender equality is not helping us to become more free.
 Instead it is causing quite the opposite effect.